arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 ### manifests/participant_manifest

-The participant_manifest.csv links identifies which participants information links to each files in the file_manifest.
+The participant\_manifest.csv links identifies which participants information links to each files in the file_manifest.
 Below is more detail about each section of the file:

 - local\_patient\_id is a local identifier the study team used to identify the patient
 - The biosample_id will be the same as the one listed in the file_manifests.csv.
-Linking a local\_participan\t_id to a biosample_id identifies which patients information is related to the file.
+Linking a local\_participant\_id to a biosample\_id identifies which patients information is related to the file.
 - cohort is optional, please fill this in if there is additional cohort information or identification needed.

 The **participant_manifest.csv** may look different depending on the type of research.
 Please select what below if need need more information about omics data for this directory: